 In the case of the 1DWave equation we observe in Figure 5.2 (a) that the peak in the middle of the signal produces a dynamical reaction over space and time, shown in part (b) of the same figure.
-The error η_j in Figure 6.6 (c) is larger in the regions of strong dynamical activity, whose identification is clear in Figure 6.6 (a)-(b) which shows the evolution of the observation sets.
-At this level i, large values of η_j are also present at the bottom of (c) resulting in the selection of observations at the right boundary of the spatial domain.
-In Figure 6.6 (d), we also observe that the regions where the difference ε_j is large coincide with those where η_j is also large in Figure 6.6 (c).
-However, the error η_j strongly overestimates the difference ε_j as noted by the large difference in amplitude between these two quantities.
+The errors η_j and ν_j in Figure 6.6 (c) and (d) are larger in the regions of strong dynamical activity, whose identification is clear in Figure 6.6 (a)-(b) which shows the evolution of the observation sets.
+In Figure 6.6 (e), we also observe that the regions where the difference ε_j is large coincide with those where η_j and ν_j are also large in Figure 6.6 (c)-(d).

-In the case of the Lorenz96 model where the initial signal has also a peak in the middle (Figure 5.3 (b)), the high dynamics are on the edge of the space and time graph (Figure 5.3 (d)).
-In this case the quantity η_j also provides indication of where more observations are needed.
-In Figure 6.7 (c), it corresponds to the spatial area located at the edge of the outer circle (end of the assimilation window) and on the bottom of the domain during the second half of the simulation, for which the high dynamics is poorly represented.
-We also note that the distance ε_j in Figure 6.7 (d) is quite consistent with η_j even if the larger values of ε_j tend to be more located in the left side of the domain.
+In the case of the Lorenz96 model where the initial signal has also a peak in the middle (Figure 5.3 (b)), the high dynamics are on the left part of the space and time graph (Figure 5.3 (d)).
+In this case the quantities η_j and ν_j also provide correct indication of where more observations are needed, see Figure 6.7 (c)-(d).
+We also note that the distance ε_j in Figure 6.7 (c) is consistent with η_j and ν_j .
+Indeed, the sets of observations in Figure 6.7 (a)-(b) show that the observations concentrate on the left part of the graph where the highly dynamic nature of the model is most evident.

 In Figures 6.8 and 6.9, we compare the performance of the new algorithm with the simple use of uniform observations and a benchmark method where a pre-established hierarchy of uniform distributed and progressively denser observations sets is used in Algorithm 4.1 (skipping Steps 4-6).
 This last method bypasses the new adaptive features of the method and its associated computing cost.
-For this comparison, we define, for a given iterate x resulting from Step 7 of Algorithm 4.1, the cost function as the value of the function in (2.3) when i = r, i.e. when all the possible observations are used.
+For this comparison, we define, for a given iterate x resulting from Step 7 of Algorithm 4.1, the cost function as the value of the function in (2.3) when i=r, i.e. when all the possible observations are used.
 We then plot the evolution of this cost function (in logarithmic scale) against the number of observations used and the associated flop (floating-point operations) counts for the three algorithms.
-The curves for the uniform case do not correspond to an algorithm, but show the accuracy and computational costs associated with directly solving the problem on a uniform grid for each specific size.
+(The curves for the uniform case do not correspond to an algorithm, but show the accuracy and computational costs associated with directly solving the problem on a uniform grid for each specific size.)

-We observe that the new method achieves a smaller cost function (plotted in red) than that obtained by using uniformly distributed observations (plotted in blue) in both cases, or the benchmark (plotted in black) in the Lorenz96 system.
-In this case, the selection of the observations leads to a faster decrease of the cost function against the number of observations and computing costs.
-So, the final cost function achieved by the benchmark is obtained by the new algorithm assimilating 10 time less observations and for a computing cost divided by 10.
-In the 1DWave equation, similar cost functions are achieved by the benchmark and the new algorithm.
-However, the new algorithm is almost 50% cheaper than the benchmark in terms of the number of assimilated observations and computing costs.
-This is explained by the fact that most observations used by the adaptive algorithm are in regions of space where their contribution to accuracy is largest.
+We observe in both cases that the new method achieves a smaller error (plotted in red) than that obtained by using uniformly distributed observations (plotted in blue) or the benchmark (plotted in black), which is explained by the fact that most observations used by the adaptive algorithm are in regions of space where their contribution to accuracy is largest.